-In [1308] Kovář provides a general technique for constructing supermagic labelings of copies of certain kinds of regular supermagic graphs.
-In particular, he proves: if G is a supermagic r-regular graph ($r \geq 3$) with a proper edge r coloring, then nG is supermagic when r is even and supermagic when r and n are odd; if G is a supermagic r-regular graph with m vertices and has a proper edge r coloring and H is a supermagic r-regular graph with r vertices and has a proper edge r coloring, then r is supermagic when r is even or r is odd and is supermagic when r or r is odd.
+In [1473] Kovář provides a general technique for constructing supermagic labelings of copies of certain kinds of regular supermagic graphs.
+In particular, he proves: if G is a supermagic r-regular graph ( $r \ge 3$ ) with a proper edge r coloring, then nG is supermagic when r is even and supermagic when r and n are odd; if G is a supermagic r-regular graph with m vertices and has a proper edge r coloring and H is a supermagic s-regular graph with n vertices and has a proper edge s coloring, then $G \times H$ is supermagic when r is even or n is odd and is supermagic when s or m is odd.